-This is probably the most common learning disability listed in an Individualised Education Program (IEP).
+This is probably the most common learning disability in an Individualised Education Program (IEP).
 It is also the most commonly reported disability by parents when their child goes to an IEP for the first time.
-This means that college students with auditory processing disorders have difficulty hearing certain words, tone, or audio volume.
+This means college students with auditory processing disorders have difficulty hearing certain words, tones, or audio volumes.

 Visual Processing Disorders

 Visual processing includes hand-eye coordination, fine motor skills, object naming, and speech recognition.
-This type of medical condition can result from brain damage from an accident or developmental delays.
+This medical condition can result from brain damage from an accident or developmental delays.

 Dyslexia is considered a form of visual processing disorder.
-When learning disabilities such as this exist in more than one area of the brain, it is sometimes referred to as a mixed learning disability.
+When learning disabilities exist in more than one area of the brain, it is sometimes referred to as a mixed learning disability.

 Verbal Learning Disability

 Motor planning is sometimes called spatial planning.
 It is the ability to understand where your body is in space relative to everything else around you.
-As we age, motor planning ceases to be an issue, but students suffering from this type of disorder can still have difficulty learning where their feet should be or where they should go to get something.
+As we age, motor planning becomes an issue, but students suffering from this disorder still have difficulty learning where their feet should be or where they should go to get something.
 They may seem to be uncoordinated, or they may have a hard time walking through a classroom.

-Executive functioning is the ability to organize, control, evaluate, solve problems, and initiate actions.
+Executive functioning is organizing, controlling, evaluating, solving problems, and initiating actions.
 This is the ability to perform many different types of cognitive tasks.
-Teachers will often combine this task with physical activity to teach students how to coordinate their physical environment movements.
+Teachers often combine this task with physical activity to teach students how to coordinate their physical environment movements.

-This is the physical condition of the body which experiences challenges to execute various activities.
+This is the body’s physical condition that experiences challenges in executing various activities.
 These may include difficulty walking, bending over, and grasping objects.
-Physical conditions may be the result of a congenital disability, accident, or illness.
+Physical conditions may result from a congenital disability, accident, or illness.

 How colleges can accommodate students with medical needs.

-Now that we have taken a look at the different possible conditions of students that require medical attention, let’s proceed to how colleges can accommodate students with medical needs.
+Now that we have looked at the different possible conditions of students requiring medical attention let’s proceed to how colleges can accommodate students with medical needs.

 Flexible Learning Modes

-The standard learning environment in colleges is that of a lecture hall with students seated in rows.
-In front of the lecture hall is the lecturer using a whiteboard or a projector to explain concepts.
+The standard learning environment in colleges is a lecture hall with students seated in rows.
+The lecturer uses a whiteboard or a projector in front of the lecture hall to explain concepts.
 This setup may be complicated for college students that experience autism or anxiety, for example.